 To understand the Gelug Prasangika presentation of dependent arising (rten-’byung ’brel-ba) and the voidness of self-established existence (rang-bzhin-gyis grub-pa; inherent existence), we need to understand the distinctions this school draws between imputation, mental labeling and designation.
 All three are referred to by the same verb in Tibetan (’dogs-pa, past tense: btags-pa), which in the colloquial language means: “to tie,” “to ascribe,” or “to be tied,” “to be ascribed.”

-This threefold division is suggested by the Gelug Prasangika assertion of three types of definitional imputedly knowable phenomena:
+This threefold division is suggested by the Gelug Prasangika assertion of three types of definitional imputedly knowable phenomena (btags-yod):

-- Imputedly knowable as something posited by names and labels (ming-dang brda’i bzhag-pa’i btags-yod) – such types of phenomena are involved with “designation.”
+- Imputedly knowable as something posited by names and tags (ming-dang brda’i bzhag-pa’i btags-yod) – such types of phenomena are involved with “designation.”

 - Either both immediately preceding and simultaneously with it